 We have all now become more aware of the damage that plastic can cause to our environment.
-We produce an incredible 348 million tonnes of plastic9 globally every year.
-And around 10 per cent of the plastic that we produce ends up in our oceans7.
+We produce an incredible 348 million tonnes of plastic8 globally every year.
+And around 10 percent of the plastic we produce ends up in our oceans.
 However, science and innovation now present us with the choice to replace standard plastic bags with either degradable or biodegradable variants.
 Hence, let's take a look a look at what the difference is between degradable and biodegradable plastic bags?
 And are they really better for the environment?

 Plastic waste is a problem that we all have to deal with.
-Reducing the amount of plastic we use should be a high priority for us all.
+Reducing the amount of plastic we use should be a high priority.
 For decades we have been using traditional plastic bags.
 We've used them in our waste bins as bin liners.
-We've used them to throw away food waste and we use them to carry our shopping.
+We've used them to throw away food waste, and we use them to carry our shopping.
 We can find them almost anywhere.

 Our reliance on plastic bags cannot go unnoticed.
-They have become a part of everyday modern life for a great deal of us.
+They have become a part of everyday modern life for many of us.

-However, much of the plastic problem comes because we have treated plastic bags as a one-use item.
-We would use them and throw them away, with little care or thought for our environment.
+However, much of the plastic problem comes from treating plastic bags as one-use items.
+We would use them and throw them away with little care or thought for our environment.

 And we get through a lot of plastic bags.
-In the UK prior to the plastic bag charge, each of us used to get through 140 single-use plastic bags a year on average.
-Globally, it's said we consume more than one trillion plastic bags a year10.
+In the UK, before the plastic bag charge, each of us used to get through 140 single-use plastic bags a year on average.
+Globally, it's said we consume more than one trillion plastic bags a year9.
 That's about one million of them every minute.

-And that would be all very well if we weren't faced with the problem of how they decompose once disposed of3.
-In fact, the problem is more the way in which they don't decompose.
-Made from polyethene, regular plastic bags come from non-renewable petroleum-based sources.
+Made from polyethylene, regular plastic bags come from non-renewable petroleum-based sources.
+And that would be all very well if we weren't faced with the problem of how they decompose once disposed of2.
+In fact, the problem is more about how they don't decompose.

 Standard plastic takes hundreds of years to decompose6.
-So from the ocean to landfill, the plastic we use will still be decomposing way beyond our lifetime.
-When it does break down, a plastic bag breaks down into tiny pieces which can affect the wider environmental ecosystem.
+So from the Ocean to landfills, the plastic we use will still be decomposing way beyond our lifetime.
+When it does break down, a plastic bag breaks down into tiny pieces, which can affect the broader environmental ecosystem.

-Once the plastic has broken down into small particles, called microplastics, they leach into our waterways or our Oceans.
-Once there marine animals can consume them.
-As such plastic can enter the food chain.
-And it is washing up on shorelines across the globe8.
+Once the plastic has broken down into small particles, called microplastics, they leach into our waterways or oceans.
+Once there, marine animals can consume them.
+As such, plastic can enter the food chain.
+And it is washing up on shorelines across the globe7.

-The plastic problem we face is huge but can we make a difference by making the switch to biodegradable or degradable bags?
+The plastic problem we face is vast, but can we make a difference by switching to biodegradable or degradable bags?

-If something is degradable, it means that large molecules can break down into smaller fragments1.
-Degradable plastics are still commonly petroleum-based yet with chemical additives included helping speed up the rate of degradation.
+If something is degradable, it means that large molecules can break down into smaller fragments3.
+Degradable plastics are still commonly petroleum-based, yet with chemical additives included to help speed up the degradation rate.
 However, degradation remains a problem for the environment.

 The word degrades means "to break down" and essentially, all plastic is degradable.
 It can either be broken up by hand or machinery in large recycling or processing plants.
 Or it can go through the natural process, which can take thousands of years.
-A plastic bag labelled as degradable won't have an official time stamp that indicates how long it takes to break down.
+A plastic bag labeled degradable won't have an official time stamp indicating how long it takes to break down.
 It will take as long as it needs to take.

 This might leave you wondering whether degradable plastic is a feasible alternative to traditional plastic bags?